A-bv/Capstone-react/README.md

 Once the development server is running, you can:

+- **Inspect the website:** See the home page and it reacts the different screen sizes.
-- **View the Home Page:** See the daily specials and featured dishes.
+- **Check the navigation:** See how the navigation bar adapts to different screen sizes and perform actions.
-- **Book a Table:** Fill out the reservation form on the Booking page.
+- **Book a Table:** Fill out the reservation form on the Booking page and test field validation.
-- **Read Testimonials:** Check out customer reviews and ratings on the Testimonials page.
-- **Learn More About Us:** Explore our history and interior on the About Us page.

 ## Contributing

-We welcome contributions to the Little Lemon Restaurant website!
+Contributions to this Little Lemon Restaurant website are welcome!
 If you would like to contribute, please follow these guidelines:

 1. **Fork the Repository**
 2. **Create a New Branch**